 Extracting meaningful biological information from the small amount of mRNA present in each cell requires an RNA-seq preparation method with exceptional sensitivity and reproducibility.
 To date, the SMART-Seq v4 kit has been the most sensitive commercial single-cell RNA-seq method, in part due to its incomparable capability to retrieve information from full-length mRNA and not just the 3′ end.
 To address the need for improvement with extremely challenging samples, such as cells with very low RNA content, we have further modified our core technology to create a new chemistry with higher sensitivity: the SMART-Seq Single Cell Kit.
-This kit outperforms all current commercial and noncommercial full-length methods, including Smart-seq2, against which our kit shines in terms of convenience, sensitivity, gene identification, and reproducibility.
+This kit outperforms all current commercial and noncommercial full-length methods, including the NEBNext Single Cell protocol and Smart-seq2, against which our kit shines in terms of convenience, sensitivity, gene identification, and reproducibility.
 Added benefits are compatibility with automation platforms and a user-friendly plate-based workflow that starts directly from single cells isolated by FACS or other methods.
-In addition, the SMART-Seq single cell chemistry generates a high yield of cDNA, which is extremely useful when dealing with difficult cells such as clinical samples.
+In addition, the SMART-Seq single-cell chemistry generates a high yield of cDNA for repeated and/or alternate modes of analysis, which is extremely useful when dealing with precious and difficult cells such as clinical samples.

 Want to improve the results of your single-cell RNA-seq experiment?